 Terms of Service

-- •Neither party may assign the agreement without written consent, except to an affiliate that accepts the terms and is disclosed to the other party.
+- •Neither party may assign the agreement without written consent, except to an Affiliate that agrees in writing; other assignments are void.

-- •Google may use subcontractors for its obligations but remains responsible to the customer for those subcontracted obligations.
+- •Google may subcontract its obligations but remains liable to Customer for subcontracted work.

-- •Key sections survive termination, including payment, intellectual property, confidentiality, termination effects, disclaimers, liability limits, indemnification, and miscellaneous terms.
+- •Certain sections survive termination, including payment terms, confidentiality, disclaimers, limitation of liability, indemnification, and miscellaneous terms.

 Privacy Policy